TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-print-stacks.md

 # print-stacks

-Prints a stack dump of RowStore member processes.
+Prints a stack dump of SnappyData member processes.

 ##Syntax